northbrooklynangels/northbrooklynangels.github.io/content/faq/index.md

 ## Is North Brooklyn Angels a religious organization?

 We get this question from time to time because of our cherished partnerships with local churches!
 North Brooklyn Angels is a secular non-profit organization that prioritizes working in our community with, and serving individuals of all backgrounds.
 We partner with local church organizations because of their footprint in the community and because they also graciously host our mobile soup kitchen vehicles and other pop-up events for the community.

+## Is North Brooklyn Angels affiliated with any government agency?

+No. North Brooklyn Angels is an independent 501(c)(3) nonprofit organization.
+We partner with city agencies and programs, but we operate independently and are not a government agency or city contractor.